Published by Jeremy. Last Updated on September 22, 2023.

 Fall also coincides with the Halloween season, and many of which are open from late September through early November.

-Three of the most popular haunted houses in the region are Hundred Acres Manor in South Park, ScareHouse just north of the city, and Kennywood's Phantom Fright Nights.
+Three of the most popular haunted houses in the region are Hundred Acres Manor in South Park, Castle Blood in Monessen, ScareHouse just north of the city, and Kennywood's haunted houses.
 The first two attractions offer several themed haunts that can be experienced in one contiguous walking path, while Kennywood's frights are scattered throughout the park for a longer evening overall (albeit with more wait times).

 For those who are like us and do not particularly enjoy being scared, try a behind the scenes tour of ScareHouse during the day for some in-depth conversation about how they make all their haunts.
 A great option we really enjoyed!